dosemedia/dev_coding_challenge/vue-app/README.md

 # run all tests
 npm test
 ```

+## Development

+This project was created using the Vue.js [CLI](https://github.com/vuejs/vue-cli) initialized with the webpack template, and incorporated [Bootstrap.](http://getbootstrap.com/)

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).